 Children ages 12-17, who have well-controlled asthma, are wanted in a clinical trial to study the effectiveness of mobile devices in an effort to determine the lowest dosage of medication needed to maintain control.

 View trusted insights from KidsHealth.org, the No. 1 most-viewed health site for children, created by the experts at Nemours.

-Dry powder inhalers deliver medicine in powder form, but they don't spray out.
-The user must do more of the work, inhaling the powdered medicine quickly and quite forcefully.
-At around 5 or 6 years of age, most kids are able to do this.
+Dry powder inhalers deliver medicine as a powder.
+The powder is also breathed in, but it doesn't spray out.
+Kids need to do more of the work by inhaling the powdered medicine quickly and strongly.
+Most kids can do this when they're around 5 or 6 years old.

-If you have any questions about the device or if you're concerned that your child isn't getting the proper dose of medication, talk to your doctor.
+If you have any questions or if you're concerned that your child isn't getting the right dose of medicine, talk to your doctor.

 Reviewed by: Elana Pearl Ben-Joseph, MD